How to power your garden shed off-grid in three steps

 Fitted to a wind turbine system, a run / stop switch enables you to temporarily slow down and/or stop the turbine from operating should you wish to, for example, to reposition it.

 To simplify the process of powering your shed, there are kits available with all the parts you need included.
-Midsummer supply a range of kits for solar power, and Wind and sun have some good offerings for wind power.
-There are plenty of options to choose from out there – the key is to make sure that the kit you buy matches your power needs now and in the future.
+Midsummer Energy supplies a range of kits for solar power, while Wind & Sun has some good offerings for wind power.
+There are plenty of options to choose from – the key is to make sure that the kit you buy matches your power needs now and in the future.

 - Panels fitted to a roof can be neat and unobtrusive, unlike the more obvious presence of a wind turbine.